BytePane

 Client-Side Processing (Non-Negotiable for Security)

-If a JSON formatter sends your data to a server, it is not safe for sensitive data.
-API keys, database credentials, authentication tokens, and customer data should never leave your browser.
-BytePane, jq, and VS Code are the only options that process data entirely locally.
+If a JSON formatter sends your data to a server, it is not appropriate for secrets unless that transfer is explicitly allowed by your policy.
+API keys, database credentials, authentication tokens, and customer data should stay in a verified local or browser-side workflow whenever possible.

 Error Location and Helpful Messages